BytingBitz/InstaBioBot/readme.md

 # Future:

-I will continue to fix bugs as they develop where possible, though it is possible that future changes to Instagram will permanently break this application.
-Additionally, I may look at implementing a range of options for what kind of bio texts `utilities.Bio` can produce.
+I will continue to fix bugs as they develop where possible, though future changes to Instagram may permanently break this application.
+Additionally, I may look at implementing a range of options for what kind of bio texts `utilities.Bio` can generate.

 ***

 # License:

 Copyright (c) [@Jamal135](https://github.com/Jamal135)

 MIT License